|

 They’ve built and managed over eight computer centers throughout Sierra Leone, and trained over 20,000 people on computer literacy.

-The organization has distributed 300 water filter bucket systems that provides pure water to 30,000 people over the next 10 years.
+The organization has distributed 300 water filter bucket systems that will provide pure water to 30,000 people over the next 10 years.

 600 people have been educated in their adult literacy program.